 It’s worth noting that these benchmarking tests are not a definitive measure of a printer’s worth.
 More an indication of a printer’s state out of the box with no-tinkering, it’s only after a full evaluation and in-depth review that we fully judge a 3D printer.

-License: The text of "Qidi Tech X-Pro 3D Printer Review: 10-Hour Testing" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Qidi Tech X-Pro Review: Editor’s Choice 2020" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 You can’t subscribe to updates from All3DP.
 Learn more…